-The three most important parts of the IEP meeting are the:
+The three most important sections of the IEP (Individualized Education Plan) meeting are:

 1. Goals